-A beneficiary is a person who receives the benefit of a life insurance policy.
-Someone else (the insured) buys life insurance, then names a beneficiary who they want to receive their death benefit (a lump sum of money paid out by their insurance company) when they die, as long as their policy is still active at the time.
+A beneficiary is a person who receives the death benefit of a life insurance policy.
+When someone buys life insurance, they name a beneficiary who they want to receive their death benefit (a lump sum of money paid out by their insurance company) when they die, as long as their policy is still active at the time.

 What a beneficiary gets

 Whenever someone buys life insurance (the policy owner or insured), they get to choose two things: their death benefit and their beneficiary or beneficiaries.

 The death benefit is a sum of money (usually, $500,000 to $1 million) that the life insurance company will pay out at the time of the insured’s passing.

-The beneficiary is the person or people who get that payout.
+The beneficiary is the person, people, or entity that gets that payout.
 People usually name one or multiple people as the beneficiary of their life insurance policy.
 If they don’t name a beneficiary, their death benefit goes to their estate.